edbns/Stefna/README.md

 # Edit .env with your API keys and database URLs

 # Set up database
-# Database schema is defined in database-schema.sql
+# Database schema and migrations are in the database/ directory
 # Use your preferred PostgreSQL client to run the schema

 # Start development server